pleabargain/EnglishHelpsYourCareer/topic_work.md

 - What do you dislike about your job?
 - How is work?
 - What would you do if this was your first day in this role or at this company?
 - Who would you want to grab a coffee with?
--  What possibilities would excite you?
+- What work opportunities would excite you?

 # statements
 - It doesn't pay very much.